mpatacchiola/bayonet/README.md

 - Topological sorting, Depth-First and Breadth-First Searching

 Bayonet manages Bayesian networks as sparse graphs, indeed they do not have self-connections or cycles and the resulting number of edges is not high.
 To store nodes and edges an adjacency-list representation is used.
 Using an adjacency-matrix the amount of space necessary to store the nodes N is O(N^2), instead using the adjacency-list representation it is only O(N + E) where E is the number of edges.
 Bayonet stores the edges inside each node in an adjacency list exploiting all the advantages of this representation.

-Smart pointer are one of the most important features of C++11 and Bayonet use them in different classes.
-Each node is stored in a network as a shared pointer.
-Using smart pointers it is possible to allocate and delete memory in a safe way, it is also possible to share and access nodes without caring about dangling pointers.

 Prerequisites